JSilva14/FlightInPortugal/README.md

 **Basic Flow: **

-1. When a request is made to /requests or /requests/{id}, it is handled by Controller methods in **FlightInfoRequestController**.
+1. When a request is made to "/requests" or "/requests/{id}", it is handled by Controller methods in **FlightInfoRequestController**.
-2. All of the controller make calls to the appropriate method in **FlightsRequestRepository**.
-Either findAll, findById, deleteAll, and deleteById.
+2. All of the controllers make calls to the appropriate method in **FlightsRequestRepository**.
+Either findAll, findById, deleteAll, or deleteById, depending on the controller method called.

 ### API Caching